powerapi-ng/powerapi-ng.github.io/pages/formula/rapl.md

 ### Input/output data type

-Rapl formula need one input that contain hwpc report and one output that contain power report
+Rapl formula need one input that handles hwpc report and one output that handles power report

 ## Source